jwillage/Trees/rmd/Accuracy/Accuracy.md

 ## 1              3    E Broadway   40.71431 -73.987165
 ```

 The method works well for a single point.
 The next challenge is iterating through a list of points, checking if they belong to an existing block or if a new block needs to be created.
-With this process, the FNS API is called for each point and a matching blocks is found.
+With this process, the FNS API is called for each point and a matching block is created.
 This ensures **accuracy**.
-A less expensive approach may be to create for each block a polygon (ie thin rectangle) and check if the point lies within.
+A less expensive approach may be to create for each block a polygon (ie thin rectangle for a straight-line block) and check if the point lies within.

 ```r